Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The Medium security level attempts to restrict uploads by verifying the Content-Type header provided by the client (e.g., ensuring it is image/jpeg or image/png).
 However, it relies entirely on user-controllable input without validating the actual file contents or extension on the server side.
 By writing a Python script to construct the HTTP POST request, the Content-Type header can be manually spoofed to an accepted MIME type, tricking the application into storing the executable PHP script.

+Explanation of why the Low level payload failed: The Low payload successfully uploaded a raw .php file.
+The Medium level checks the HTTP Content-Type header and rejects any file that doesn't report itself as a valid image format (e.g., image/jpeg).

 ### Security Level: High